AJImeson/Systemutveckling-I-Python-Slutuppgift/journals/work_flow.md

   Managed to start the function that show current monitoring of the system.
 Will improve this

   For some reason VS-Code is not finding my Modules, spent a bit too much time handling this but i don't want to restructure or reorganise my code and its sub folders for only this reason
+          Edit* 2025-10-02: Sorted this, at the time i didn't have the understanding of when running a fil i have to be very spevific with folders or they won't run properly.
+Learnt about the -m command and what it does

 - 2025-10-01